 However, other sales experts believe that being reliant on marketing to generate and execute sales campaigns slows them down and potentially blocks opportunities before they have had the chance to speak to decision-makers and pitch for themselves.

-You need to be able to grab your contact’s attention in less that 30-seconds.
-As a result, it makes sense to work out how you are going to introduce yourself, introduce your business and explain the purpose of your call.
-The purpose needs to focus on something likely to be of interest to your prospective customer.
+You need to be able to grab your contact’s attention in less than 30 seconds.
+As a result, it makes sense to work out how you are going to introduce yourself, introduce your business, and explain the purpose of your call.
+The call also needs to focus on something likely to be of interest to your prospective customer.

-Try not to forget: this is a two-way communication process, so you need to learn from the prospective customer that you are calling.
-For example, think carefully about what information you need to gather to be able to qualify whether the organization has a need for your product and whether the person you are speaking with is the right person to sell it to.
+This is especially important as phone conversations are supposed to be two-way communication.
+Your script, if you use one, should also give you the opportunity to learn from the prospective customer you are calling.
+It should include questions you need to ask to be able to qualify whether the organization has a need for your product, and whether the person you are speaking with is the right person to sell it to.

-Take a look at How to Build a Cold Call Script if you want to learn more.
+Take a look at our article on how to build a cold call script if you want to learn more.

 - Make sure you are breathing normally.
-I do Yoga, it’s not for everyone, but I’ve learnt how important breathing is to being relaxed
+I do yoga.
+It’s not for everyone, but I’ve learned how important breathing is to being relaxed.

 - Make sure you are using a cordless phone so that you can walk around freely.
 Lots of people like using a headset so that they can take notes.